LanguageMachines/ucto/docs/source/index.rst

 Implementation
 =======================

 The regular expressions on which UCTO relies are read from external configuration files.
+These configuration files and abbreviation files are stored in the **UCTOdata** git repository at https://github.com/LanguageMachines/uctodata.
 A configuration file is passed to UCTO using the ``-c`` or ``-L`` flags.
 Several languages have a language-specific configuration file.
 There are also some separate additional configuration files that contain certain rules that are useful for multiple languages like files for end-of-sentence markers and social media related rules.
 Configuration files are included for several languages, but it has to be noted that at this time only the Dutch one has been stress-tested to a sufficient extent.

 UCTO includes the following separate additional configuration files: